 This sort of gap is marked by a space lower in price after a fast rise in the price of an asset through several weeks.
 This gap shows or signals the end of an upward trend.

 The Chicago Mercantile Exchange (CME) is the world’s largest derivatives trading exchange.
-CME offers futures and options on any imaginable asset.
-These assets range from agricultural products to different commodities, stocks, energy, and even forex.
+CME offers futures and options contracts on any imaginable asset.
+These assets range from agricultural products to different commodities, cryptocurrencies, stocks, energy, and even forex.

 Bitcoin CME Gap Explained